hibaymj/the-art-of-evolution/outline.md

 A few words before all the REST. - Disecting the Architectural Pattern

+SECTION 0 - Prologue
+0. Understanding The Problem
+0.1 Constraints, Contexts, and Confusion
+0.2 Authority, Intent, and Responsibility
+0.3 Understanding A Monolith
+0.4 Understanding Distributed Systems

 SECTION 1 - The groundwork

 1. Introduction to APIs